 - Informational and educational communication: A patient asks a chatbot how to manage high blood pressure, and the chatbot responds with nutrition and lifestyle tips.

-Real-life use case – Boston Children’s Hospital uses Buoy Health, an AI-driven online symptom checker chatbot, that provides patients with instant answers to health-related questions and initial consultations.
+Real-life use case: Boston Children’s Hospital uses Buoy Health, an AI-driven online symptom-checker chatbot, which provides patients with instant answers to health-related questions and initial consultations.

-The chatbot can triage patients by analyzing their symptoms and advising whether they need to see a doctor.18
+The chatbot can triage patients by analyzing their symptoms and advising whether they need to see a doctor.17

 LLMs can assist in predictive analysis by discerning patterns within data.

-Real-life use case – WVU Pharmacists using AI to reduce patient readmission rates: WVU pharmacists use a predictive algorithm to leverage LLMs to determine readmission risk.
+Real-life use case: WVU pharmacists use a predictive algorithm to leverage LLMs to determine readmission risk.
 This approach will examine data from electronic health records (EHRs), which include patient demographics, clinical history, and socioeconomic determinants of health.

 Based on this research, the WVU pharmacists identify patients at high risk of readmission and assign care coordinators to follow up with them after discharge.
-This can help reduce readmission rates.19
+This can help reduce readmission rates.18

 7- Personalized treatment plans